step-/nathans-wallpaper/README.md

  * Tested on Fatdog64 versions 700 thorough 710 with gtkdialog 0.8.4.
  * See full set of changes in the [Changelog](CHANGELOG.md) file.

-## Starting, command line, slideshow
+## Starting, Command Line, Slideshow

 Normally you should start the Wallpaper setter GUI from Fatdog64's Control Panel, but a command line is also available: